TempAccount141/virgin-media-petfinder/README.md

 # Virgin Media Petfinder:

-some of the experiments are shown in experimenting.ipynb.
+Some of the experiments are shown in experimenting.ipynb.
+The dataset suffers from class imbalance and sever feature skewness, I tried performing multiple transformations to the features to reduce the impact of their skewed distribution, due to class imbalance i supply class weights to the models.

 ## Want to run it on Docker?